 Establishing credibility is important for all businesses.

 There are only so many brand names today that speak for themselves.
-I’m referring to global giants such as Apple, Nike, and Walmart.
+We’re referring to global giants such as Apple, Nike, and Walmart.

 In these instances, consumers know those companies are legitimate.
 But the rest of us need all the help we can get to establish our credibility.

-That’s why in the past, I’ve identified the top elements adding credibility to your website.
-Today, I want to explain one of those elements in much greater detail.
+That’s why in the past, we’ve identified the top elements adding credibility to your website.
+Today, we want to explain one of those elements in much greater detail.

 Those of you currently displaying customer testimonials on your websites are off to the right start.
 But there is always room for improvement.

 If you’re not using customer testimonials, that needs to change.